 - 1 cups chicken broth or water

-- Cut the vegetables in small cubes.
+- Clean and cut the vegetables (carrot, celery root and parsnip) in small cubes.
 Chop finely the onion and mince the garlic.
-Cut the bacon on small pieces.
 Set aside.

-- Stir in the strained tomatoes and add the broth (or water).
+- Stir in the strained tomatoes or tomato sauce and add the broth (or water).
+Mix well the ground meat with the vegetables and the tomato sauce.

-- Cover and let simmer over medium-low heat for 20-30 minutes, stirring occasionally.
-Add more salt or pepper, if desired.
+- Cover the skillet with the lid and simmer on medium-low heat for 15-20 minutes, stirring occasionally.